fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;![MNIST](./pics/mnist.png)

-In an image classification problem, we train a model to identify the class (label) of an image.
+In an image classification problem, we train a model to identify an image's class (label).
 In this case, there are ten classes, one for each digit (from zero to nine).

 &nbsp;&nbsp;&nbsp;&nbsp;![Digit classification model](./pics/digit-classification-model.png)